This post may contain affiliate links. Please read our disclosure policy.

 ingredients for cake mix cookies including vegetable oil, strawberry cake mix, white cake mix, red velvet cake mix, chocolate cake mix, lemon cake mix, eggs, m&ms, nuts, reese's pieces, sprinkles and andes mints

-Ingredients for making Cookies with Cake Mix
+Ingredients for Making Cookies From Cake Mix

 This is such a basic recipe that starts with just 4 ingredients, and then you add your favorite mix-ins.
 Keep reading for flavor options, tips, and get the full recipe in the recipe card below.